 The Datamaton Content Manager app Blob lets you search, organize, backup and use all your digital content from one place.
 This is a high-level overview of how it works.
 You don’t really need to know all this to use it, but its nice to know a little more about an app you might use every day.

-- Emails: Blob collects sender and receiver info, email subject, date, size and email folder name.
+- Emails: In its index files, Blob will store email sender and receiver info, subject, date, size, folder name & attachment info.
 It also collects emails attributes like read/unread, forwarded, replied etc. and (partial) message text.
-If the email has attachments, Blob will collect information about them too (the same information it would collect if the file were not an attachment).

-- Text Messages: sender and receiver info, partial message text, date and the channel or group it belongs to.
-If the text message has attachments, Blob will collect information about them too.
+- Text Messages: sender and receiver info, partial message text, date, attachment info and the channel or group it belongs to.

-- Appointments: appointment start & end times, recurrence info, subject, description, calendar location, category etc. when it indexes calendar accounts.
+- Appointments: start & end times, recurrence info, subject, description, calendar location, category, attachment info etc.

-- Contacts: contact name, email address, phone numbers and attributes.
-It automatically picks up contact names and email addresses from email messages.
-Thus, it will auto-complete an email address it saw in your Google mail account even when you send an email from your Microsoft email account.
+- Contacts: name, email address, phone numbers and attributes.
+Blob automatically picks up contact names and email addresses from email messages.

 - All files: file and folder name, file extension, size, creation & last modification dates and file attributes.